-The Cities Program—an innovative, non-major program that is open to about 20 talented and motivated students in each entering class—examines cities and urban issues, past and present, in the United States and throughout the world.
-These students take a varied sequence of six courses together for the first year and half under the guidance and supervision of a small group of dedicated faculty members.
+The Cities Program—an innovative, non-major program that is open to about 15-20 talented and motivated students in each entering class—examines cities and urban issues, past and present, in the United States and throughout the world.
+These students take a sequence of four courses together for the first year under the guidance and supervision of a small group of dedicated faculty members.
 Learn more about the Cities program.

 What is community learning?
 At Trinity, we define it as a type of experiential learning—an academic course in which the faculty member works in partnership with a person or group from the local community to involve students in an experience they could not get in the classroom alone.
 The learning goes both ways, as the students and community residents share knowledge.
-Learn more about CLI.
+Learn more about the Community Learning Initiative.

 Human Rights Program